cusyio/Python4DataScience/docs/productive/git/install-config.rst

 :samp:`$ git config --global user.email "{EMAIL-ADDRESS}"`
     defines the email address :samp:`{EMAIL-ADDRESS}` that will be linked to your commit transactions.

-For better readability, activate the coloring of the command line output:
+For better readability, activate the colouring of the command line output:

 :samp:`$ git config --global color.ui auto`